Xenu: Summary

 The now-disembodied victims' souls, which Hubbard called thetans, were blown into the air by the blast.
 They were captured by Xenu's forces using an "electronic ribbon" ("which also was a type of standing wave") and sucked into "vacuum zones" around the world.
 The hundreds of billions of captured thetans were taken to a type of cinema, where they were forced to watch a "three-D, super colossal motion picture" for thirty-six days.
 This implanted what Hubbard termed "various misleading data" (collectively termed the R6 implant) into the memories of the hapless thetans, "which has to do with God, the Devil, space opera, etcetera".
 This included all world religions; Hubbard specifically attributed Roman Catholicism and the image of the Crucifixion to the influence of Xenu.
 The two "implant stations" cited by Hubbard were said to have been located on Hawaii and Las Palmas in the Canary Islands.

 In addition to implanting new beliefs in the thetans, the images deprived them of their sense of personal identity.
 When the thetans left the projection areas, they started to cluster together in groups of a few thousand, having lost the ability to differentiate between each other.
 Each cluster of thetans gathered into one of the few remaining bodies that survived the explosion.
-These became what are known as body thetans, which are said to be still clinging to and adversely affecting everyone except Scientologists who have performed the necessary steps to remove them.
+These became what are known as body thetans, which are said to be still clinging to and adversely affecting everyone, except Scientologists who have performed the necessary steps to remove them.

 A government faction known as the Loyal Officers finally overthrew Xenu and his renegades, and locked him away in "an electronic mountain trap" from which he has not escaped.
 Although the location of Xenu is sometimes said to be the Pyrenees on Earth, this is actually the location Hubbard gave elsewhere for an ancient "Martian report station".
 Teegeeack was subsequently abandoned by the Galactic Confederacy and remains a pariah "prison planet" to this day, although it has suffered repeatedly from incursions by alien "Invader Forces" since that time.

 In 1988, the cost of learning these secrets from the Church of Scientology was £3,830, or US$6,500.
-This is in addition to the cost of the prior courses which are necessary to be eligible for OT III, which in 2006 was often well over US$100,000 (roughly £77,000).
+This is in addition to the cost of the prior courses which are necessary to be eligible for OT III, which in 2006 was often well over US$100,000.
 Belief in Xenu and body thetans is a requirement for a Scientologist to progress further along the Bridge to Total Freedom.
-Those who do not experience the benefits of the OT III course are expected to take it and pay for it again.
+Those who do not experience the benefits of the OT III course are expected to pay for it again and repeat the level.